Notes on the content of the site:

 A note on the notes !

-Most UK species shown here are presaged by little historical 'bon mots'.
+Most UK bird species shown here are presaged by little historical 'bon mots'.
 True you didn't ask for these, but you got them anyway.
 Live with it!
 For these I have drawn deeply from a number of old texts.

 Rev. Charles Swainson's 'The folk lore and provincial names of British Birds' of 1885.
 This is excellent scholarship, and a view into different times and attitudes too, well worth perusing.